The Varieties of Religious Experience: Pragmatism

+James remarked on the aesthetic motivation in an individual choosing a religion and praised religion for its aesthetic value.
+He said that individuals "involuntarily intellectualize their religious experience" and that metaphysical stipulations about the attributes of a deity "enriches our bare piety to carry these exalted and mysterious verbal additions just as it enriches a church to have an organ and old brasses, marbles and frescoes and stained windows".

-James considers the possibility of "over-beliefs", beliefs which are not strictly justified by reason but which might understandably be held by educated people nonetheless.
-Philosophy can contribute to shaping these over-beliefs — for example, traditional arguments for the existence of God, including the cosmological, design, and moral arguments, along with the argument from popular consensus.
-James admits to having his own over-belief, which he does not intend to prove, that there is a greater reality not normally accessible by our normal ways of relating to the world which religious experiences can connect us to.
+James considers the possibility of "over-beliefs", beliefs which are not strictly justified by "reason valid universally" but which might understandably be held by educated people nonetheless.
+They are "buildings-out performed by the intellect into directions of which feeling originally supplied the hint".
+Philosophy may contribute to shaping these over-beliefs—for example, traditional arguments for the existence of God, including the cosmological, design, and moral arguments, along with the argument from popular consensus.
+Although James did not himself endorse any of these arguments: "The fact is that these arguments do but follow the combined suggestions of the facts and of our feeling.
+They prove nothing rigorously.
+They only corroborate our pre-existent partialities".
+He says that individuals in the past had sought such universal proofs, asking "what more ideal refuge could there be than such a system would offer to spirits vexed by the muddiness and accidentality of the world of sensible things?".
+James says he has his own over-belief, which he does not intend to prove, that there is a greater reality not normally accessible by our normal ways of relating to the world, but which religious experiences can connect us to.

-Reception
+Reception and legacy

 The August 1902 New York Times review of the first edition ends with the following:

 A July 1963 Time magazine review of an expanded edition published that year ends with quotes about the book from Peirce and Santayana:

+In 1913 Josiah Royce wrote a paper on George Fox which he described as "a fragmentary contribution to that study of the "Varieties of Religious Experience" which William James has so significantly brought to the attention of students of human nature".
+Royce described James' book as one which "with all its wealth of illustration, and in its courageous enterprise, has a certain classic beauty".
+He further considered the book to be reflective of "the manifoldness and of the breadth of the general psychological movement itself".

 In 1986, Nicholas Lash criticised James's Varieties, challenging James's separation of the personal and institutional.
 Lash argues that religious geniuses such as St. Paul or Jesus, with whom James was particularly interested, did not have their religious experiences in isolation but within and influenced by a social and historical context.
 Ultimately, Lash argues that this comes from James's failure to overcome Cartesian dualism in his thought: while James believed he had succeeded in surpassing Descartes, he was still tied to a notion of an internal ego, distinct from the body or outside world, which undergoes experiences.